-4. The current wording sub-paragraph 3.3 (c) in the screening procedures for explosive properties in Appendix 6 of the Manual of Tests and Criteria is:
+- 5. The current wording in sub-paragraph 3.3 (c) in the screening procedures for explosive properties in Appendix 6 of the Manual of Tests and Criteria is: - "3.3 "The acceptance procedure for Class 1 explosives need not be applied:

-"When the organic substance or a homogenous mixture of organic substances contain chemical groups associated with explosive properties but the exothermic decomposition energy is less than 500 J/g and the onset of exothermic decomposition is below 500 °C. (The temperature limit is to prevent the procedure being applied to a large number of organic materials which are not explosive but which will decompose slowly above 500 °C to release more than 500 J/g.)
-The exothermic decomposition energy may be determined using a suitable calorimetric technique (see 20.3.3.3); or"

-5. Breaking the text down, the first sentence could easily be read to state that two separate conditions must be fulfilled in order to exempt a substance from testing, namely:

-(i) The decomposition energy (E\{dec}) should be less than 500 J/g, and

-(ii) The onset temperature of exothermic decomposition $(T{\text{onset}})$ should be below 500 $^{\circ}\text{C}.$

-6. After this initial sentence containing the criteria, it is explained within brackets that the condition of the temperature limit is meant to prevent the procedure from being applied to materials that are not explosive but will decompose at temperatures above 500 $^{\circ}$ C releasing more than 500 J/g.

-7. An organic substance with $E{dec}$ <500 J/g contains too little energy to be regarded as being a potential explosive, and it fulfils condition (i) above.
-However, if its $T{onset}$ is 500 °C or higher, it will not be allowed to escape testing, since it does not fulfil condition (ii) above.
-Such a substance should, however, be allowed to escape testing.
+- (c) When the organic substance or a homogenous mixture of organic substances contain chemical groups associated with explosive properties but the exothermic decomposition energy is less than 500 J/g and the onset of exothermic decomposition is below 500 °C. (The temperature limit is to prevent the procedure being applied to a large number of organic materials which are not explosive but which will decompose slowly above 500 °C to release more than 500 J/g.)
+The exothermic decomposition energy may be determined using a suitable calorimetric technique (see 20.3.3.3); or..." - 6.
+Breaking the text down, the first sentence could easily be read to state that two separate conditions must be fulfilled in order to exempt a substance from testing, namely: - (i) The decomposition energy (E{dec}) should be less than 500 J/g, and - (ii) The onset temperature of exothermic decomposition (T{onset}) should be below 500 °C. - 7.
+After this initial sentence containing the criteria, it is explained within brackets that the condition of the temperature limit is meant to prevent the procedure from being applied to materials that are not explosive but will decompose slowly at temperatures above 500 °C releasing more than 500 J/g. - 8.
+An organic substance with $E{dec} < 500 \text{ J/g}$ contains too little energy to be regarded as being a potential explosive, and it fulfils condition (i) above.
+However, if its T{onset} is 500 °C